Wisconsin Senior Health Insurance

 Medicare Supplement Plans are standardized plans by the government.
 While most states follow a standardized format of plan types A-N, Wisconsin along with Minnesota and Massachusetts run off a different standardized format.
 Plan types are selected on a scale of different rider options.
 Because of the complexity of these plans, be sure to call a Specialist at MySeniorHealthPlan.com to explain what different Medicare Supplement options you have.
 Medicare Supplement Plans do not include prescription drug coverage.
 This is why they are commonly paired with a Prescription Drug Plan.

-Prescription Drug Plans are stand-alone plans designed to help cover the cost of your prescriptions.
-Prescriptions are covered under different tier levels, this information can be found in the plan’s formulary.
+Prescription Drug Plans (Part D) are stand-alone plans designed to help cover the cost of your prescriptions.
+Prescriptions are covered under different tier levels; this information can be found in the plan’s formulary.
 Wisconsin offers a prescription drug assistance program called Senior Care.
 The program is designed specifically to help seniors with their prescription drug costs.
-There is no income limits, however the higher your income the less help you may receive.
+There are no income limits, however the higher your income the less help you may receive.
 For more details please visit: https://www.dhs.wisconsin.gov/seniorcare/factsheets/p10078.htm

 Next, you can explore Medicare Advantage Plans.
 Medicare Advantage Plans are county based plans that typically have drug coverage built into the benefits.
 However, not all MAPD’s have drug coverage built in so it’s important you understand the benefits of your plan.
 This type of plan is a network based plan so to ensure you can keep your current doctor, make sure that your doctor accepts the plan you intend to enroll into.
 The specialists at MySeniorHealthPlan.com can walk you through this and make sure that you are signing up for a plan that fits your needs.